 At Plaid HQ, we aren't afraid to get a little messy, especially if there is paint involved!
-To ring in the warmer weather, we hosted a SPLATTER party to revamp our wardrobe, or even just disguise some paint-splatters that's already gotten on our clothes over time!
+To celebrate the warmer weather, we hosted a SPLATTER party to revamp our wardrobe, or even just disguise some paint-splatters that's already gotten on our clothes over time!
 A splatter party is a super fun way to relieve stress and access your creative side.
 Plus, you'll end up with some super cute clothing items when you're done.
 Read on to learn exactly what we did to prep and execute an awesome splatter party.

 First, we found a good space to host our flying paints.
 Originally, we planned on hosting our paint-flinging rendesvous outside on the Plaid lawn, but some crazy Georgia weather impeded those plans.
 So we went with the next best thing, clearing out an empty space in our warehouse!
 Sure, we were bummed we couldn't throw paint about in the the sun, but what better way to brighten up a rainy day than an artsy (almost strangely athletic) party!